-I am a Senior Lecturer and researcher in the Quantitative Methods in Education program within the Department of Educational Psychology at the University of Minnesota.
+I am an Associate Professor of Teaching and researcher in the Quantitative Methods in Education program within the Department of Educational Psychology at the University of Minnesota.
 I currently teach undergaraduate and graduate-level courses in statistics and train and supervise graduate students in statistics education.
 In a previous life I taught mathematics and A.P.
 Statistics at ROCORI High School in Cold Spring, MN.

 My scholarship focuses on statistics education.
 I have authored/co-authored several papers and book chapters related to statistics education, and have been a co-PI on many NSF-funded statistics education research projects.
 Additionally, I have co-authored two textbooks that serve as an introduction to modern statistical and computational methods for students in the educational and behavioral sciences.

 Currently, I serve as co-editor of the journal Technology Innovations in Statistics Education.
 My research interests have recently been focused on teacher education and also on how data science is transforming the statistics curriculum.
 In 2018, I was part of a study group formed by the National Academies of Sciences, Engineering, and Medicine that authored the report, Data Science for Undergraduates: Opportunities and Options.

 PhD in Educational Psychology, Quantitative Methods in Education, 2006